jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 If not, then scroll back through the configuration to see if there aren't any errors or warnings that would explain this.

-Next, run make.
+Next, run *make*.
 The output will be a file called wacdump in the linuxwacom package's src/util directory.
-Running make install, will install it under /usr/local/bin.
+Running *make install*, will install it under /usr/local/bin.

-Building xidump
+**Building xidump**

 xidump builds by default so if you've configured and built the project in previous steps, you probably have it already.
 If not, we can build it